-There are a few notable differences between C7 Christmas Light Bulbs and C9 bulbs that you should understand when deciding which one would work best for your intended application.
-Here are a few to keep in mind.
+There are a few notable differences between C7 and C9 Christmas light bulbs that you should understand when deciding which one would work best for your intended holiday lighting application.
+Here is what you should keep in mind, along with a few decorating tips.

-C7 bulbs are the smaller than C9s.
-The have an E12 candelabra base, the same size as a night light bulb.
-They are around 1 1/2 inches long and generally use 5 watt bulbs.
-These are used for outlining roofs, stringing on pergolas and outlining driveways.
+C7 bulbs are smaller than C9s.
+They have an E12 candelabra base, the same size as a night light bulb.
+They are around 1 1/2 inches long and are generally 5 watts for incandescent bulbs.
+Although that wattage can vary, for most of our clients I use 4 watt C7 bulbs.
+There are also newer, brighter C7 options on the market that use 7 watt incandescent bulbs.
+These are used for applications like outlining roofs, stringing on pergolas and outlining driveways.

 C9 bulbs are larger, over 2 inches long, and fit an E17 base.
-They are available in 7 or 10 watts and are generally used in the same options as C7'S.
+They are usually available in 7 or 10 watts for incandescent bulbs and are generally used in the same ways as a C7 bulb.

-C7 LED light bulbs use 90% less electricity, but are the same size, and can fit into the same size lighting string as incandescents.
-They have 3 LEDs per base and come in smooth, faceted and dimmable finishes.
-C9 LED have the same basic attributes as the C7s with 5 LEDs to the base.
+C7 LED light bulbs use 90% less electricity, but are the same size, and can fit into the same size base as incandescent lights.
+They generally have 3 LEDs per base and come in smooth, faceted, and dimmable finishes.
+C9 LEDs have the same basic attributes as the C7s but usually have 5 LEDs to the base.

 Decorating Ideas for C7 Bulbs

-The smaller variety of incandescent-style bulbs is especially good for a high end look for residential applications.
+There is a variety of LED bulbs that are made to look like vintage incandescent bulbs.
+These are especially good for a high-end look for residential applications.
 They are good for outlining roofs and gazebos all year round, for edging gardens, and wrapping and hanging in trees.
+Disney World utilizes these bulbs for wreaths, garland and around many of their buildings at the Magic Kingdom.

 Decorating Ideas for C9 Bulbs

 This larger size of bulb is more often used commercially, for larger scale decorations in malls and stores.
 The LED C9 bulbs are often used on larger outdoor Christmas trees, and for outlining roofs and doors on commercial property.
-They are often chosen by churches to light their outdoor Nativity scenes, and by businesses to outline fences and other holiday displays.
+They are often chosen by churches to light their outdoor Nativity scenes, by businesses to outline fences, and for other holiday displays.

 A Word About Cords

 Whichever bulb you decide works for you, having the right cord is important.
-While both incandescent lights and LEDs work with the same lighting strings, it's important that you keep in mind the maximum wattage of 1000 watts per breaker, and run no longer than 250 feet of AWG wire no matter how many sockets you have
+While both incandescent lights and LEDs work with the same lighting strings, it's important that you keep in mind the maximum wattage of 700 watts per stringer, and run no longer than 250 feet of 18 gauge wire no matter how many sockets you have installed.
+Most light stringers are fused so this will not become an issue as the fuse will pop prior to any line melting, but if you are utilizing a non-fused stringer you need to do the math to know the total amount of bulbs you can use per strand.